nchaud/Edison-RuralRemoteMonitoring/README.md

 # RuralRemoteMonitoring
-Multi-channel remote monitoring for rural areas
+Multi-channel remote monitoring end-to-end system for rural areas.
+See my Instructable for how to use this.

 This sketch is designed to be loaded in the Arduino IDE and run on an Edison-Mounted SIM808 module.